 Customer Rebate.
 Under our agreement with our Antizol distributor in Canada, we pay a rebate, either in cash or as a credit against future purchases, based upon year-over-year unit sales increases.
 We account for the rebate by establishing an accrual equal to our estimate of the rebate amount.
 We determine our estimate of the rebate primarily based on historical experience regarding rebate payments and our Antizol distributor's current year sales forecast.
 The rebate was \$44,000 for the year ended December 31, 2006 and \$5,000 for the three months ended March 31, 2007.
-There was no rebate for the year ended December 31, 2006 or the three months ended March 31, 2006.
+There was no rebate for the year ended December 31, 2006.